adamli008/FlipClock2/README.md

 ## English Description

 ### Introduction
-FlipClock is an elegant flip clock screensaver designed exclusively for macOS.
+FlipClock is an elegant flip clock designed exclusively for macOS.
 Inspired by classic flip clocks, it seamlessly blends traditional time display with modern digital aesthetics, bringing a sophisticated and practical visual experience to your Mac screen.

 ### Key Features